How Long Are Dogs Pregnant? Dog Pregnancy Timeline

 Relaxin Hormone Test

-• Timing: Can be conducted as early as days 21-28 of pregnancy.
+• Timing: This can be conducted as early as days 21-28 of pregnancy.

 • Details: This blood test detects the hormone relaxin, which is produced by the placenta after the embryos have implanted.
 A positive test indicates pregnancy.

 • Benefits: Fairly accurate and can detect pregnancy early.
-It’s useful in cases where other methods are inconclusive.
+It is useful in cases where other methods are inconclusive.

 X-ray (Radiography)